mcbrumagin/webpack-hot-react-skeleton/README.md

 Commands are `npm run package-windows` and `npm run production-windows`

 ###  Todo
-- Automatically refresh on dev if the hot loader connection is severed
 - Wire up reactive datasource (MongoDB and/or PostgresSQL)
 - Unit and integration tests